 The Senators can accuse me of all things again if they want to.

-Senators on the Opposition benches, you will please be quiet while the Leader-----
+Will Senators on the Opposition benches, please, be quiet while the Leader-----

 No. The Leader needs to tell us why-----

 No. If the Senator is trying to make a point of order, she is not.

 -----there was a representative from the HSE and the Department of Health-----

 Is the Senator raising a point of order?
 She is not.

 -----on the board and they were not reporting back to the Minister.
 That is the question.

 The Senator cannot correct the Leader when he is responding.
 She is out of order.

 He is misleading the people again.